All Episodes

 So what they do is they'll take a story and they will make accusations publicly in the media.

-These and these aren't these aren't like uh people they're interviewing.
+And these aren't like people they're interviewing.

 This is like the actual journalist, quote unquote, make accusations.

-I gotta take a break.
+I got to take a break.

-Does the president have the authority as the commander in chief to use defense dollars to build the wall for national security reasons?
+Does the president have the authority as the commander-in-chief to use defense dollars to build the wall for national security reasons?

 We'll delve into that question and your calls at the bottom of the half hour.

-Hannity tonight we're gonna be breaking news.
+Hannity, tonight, we're going to be breaking news.

 We have something the rest of the media doesn't have.